drchid1/Project-3-Care-Home-Team-5/README.md

 The streamlit app opens to a page asking the user to enter a home address and age of the patient.
 Using the Google API it then returns a sorted dataframe of care homes, sorted by driving distance, with information such as the address, a colour coded CQC rating, and capacity.
 This dataframe has the ability to update according to live data, the listed capacity is the number of available beds, these are stored in a separate file (which could be regularly updated) and so lets users know a current available capacity.
 ![App img](output/Streamlit%20App.png)

-To visualise the streamliy app, please run the following command in the terminal\git bash:
+To visualise the streamliy app, please run the following command in the terminal\git bash and it will open the app in your web browser:
 ```cmd
     streamlit run Find_Care_Home_App.py
 ```